hyperdriveguy/monopoly-bank/README.md

 The development environment targets a Linux system.
 There have been little attempts to test on other operating systems;
 some breakage has been reported on Windows.

+## Features

+### Property Auctions
+Players can auction off their properties at any time to other players:
+* **Create Auction**: Property owners can create auctions from their property page with a custom starting bid
+* **Place Bids**: Any logged-in player (except the seller) can place bids on active auctions
+* **Mortgaged Properties**: Even mortgaged properties can be auctioned (buyer receives mortgaged property)
+* **Complete Auction**: Sellers or the banker can complete the auction, transferring the property and funds
+* **Cancel Auction**: Sellers can cancel auctions that have no bids
+* Auction data persists in the SQLite database with full transaction logging

 ## Useful Websites
 Websites that have been useful in the development of this project: